ros2/design/articles/ros2_threat_model.md

 Risk assessment relies on [DREAD][wikipedia_dread] (Damage / Reproducibility /
  Exploitability / Affected users / Discoverability).

-In the following table, the "Threat Category (STRIDE)" columns indicates which categories a threat belong too.
+In the following table, the "Threat Category (STRIDE)" columns indicate the categories to which a threat belongs.
 If the "Spoofing" column is marked with a check sign (✓), it means that this threat can be used to spoof a component of the system.
 If it cannot be used to spoof a component, a cross sign will be present instead (✘).

 The "Threat Risk Assessment (DREAD)" columns contain a score indicating how easy or likely it is for a particular threat to be exploited.
-The allowed score values are 1 (not at risk), 2 (may be at risk) or 3 (at risk, need to be mitigated).
-For instance, in the damage column a 1 would mean "exploitation of the threat would cause minimum damages", 2 "exploitation of the treat would cause significant damages" and 3 "exploitation of the treat would cause massive damages".
+The allowed score values are 1 (not at risk), 2 (may be at risk) or 3 (at risk, needs to be mitigated).
+For instance, in the damage column a 1 would mean "exploitation of the threat would cause minimum damages", 2 "exploitation of the threat would cause significant damages" and 3 "exploitation of the threat would cause massive damages".
 The "total score" is computed by adding the score of each column.
-The higher the score is, the most critical is the threat.
+The higher the score, the more critical the threat.

 Impacted assets, entry points and business goals columns indicate whether